VincentMelia/webapi2.2.example/README.md

 This example has a simplified authentication process.
 Since authentication is required, most of the REST services should provide this checking.
 Since authentication is a cross-cutting concern, this is implemented as a reusable .NET attribute that can decorate either an entire controller or single methods.
 This is a nice clean way of implementing DRY.
 Using [PostSharp.NET][1] for this.

 The SQL-based DAL implementation is using [LLBLGEN Pro][2] for all data access.
 All code is auto-generated and allows the type of projections we would normally write, but generates the code for us.
-> NOTE: only the logon and todo list are completed at this time and work by switching the DAL flag.
+> NOTE: only the logon and todo list are completed at this time for the SQL implementation and work by switching the DAL flag.

 DTO validation using [FluentValidation][3], providing declarative business-rule validation.